Over 12,000 people’s right to vote would be restored.

 “As a formerly incarcerated person, I know that when someone is involved in the processes which affect their communities, it makes them truly feel a part of that community,” said Anthony Pickens, Paralegal/Legal Assistant with OJRC.
 “And, when we feel a part of something, we are more inclined to care about and nurture that community.”

 The disenfranchisement of incarcerated voters is not the only way mass incarceration strips over-policed communities of their political power.
-For example, a system of “prison gerrymandering” counts incarcerated people toward the total population — and therefore political representation — of the districts where they are incarcerated, rather than their home districts.
-This transfers political power out of communities of color and into districts that house prisons.
+A system of “prison gerrymandering” counts incarcerated people toward the total population — and therefore political representation — of the counties where they are incarcerated, rather than their home districts.

 “Addressing prison gerrymandering is an issue we’re going to have to tackle in Oregon very soon,” Zach Wilson, Policy Director of OJRC, told WOHM.
 “Our hope is that we see this pass, and then we can also turn our attention to prison gerrymandering.”